jcollignon/psi-sectored-classification/README.md

 ## Plotting Data:

 The notebook script "Make_Plots.ipynb" is used solely for data visualization and plot generation following the conclusion of colony classification.
+The script loads in the shpreadsheet inside the "Pub Data" folder that contains the curated data from both images sets used in this study and creates a series of plots for visually analysing the performance of [PSI]-CIC.